gomezlavin/MovieViewer/README.md

 ## Notes

+I didn't have time to do the segemented control nor the search bar optionals, and couldn't figure out the low-res-image-first optional.
-My main challenge was time management.
-I had to move apartments over the weekend and I should have started earlier during the week to be able to attempt all the optionals.
-Lesson learnt for week 2.
+My main challenge was time management, since I had to move apartments over the weekend and underestimated the time this project would take me.

 ## License